anna-filou/anna-filou.github.io/reading.md

 ref: ''
 title: My Bookshelf
 books:
+- title: The Magic Fish
+  read: '2022'
+  cover: "/uploads/book-the-magic-fish.jpg"
+  author: Trung Le Nguyen
+  pages: 256
+  my-notes: Incredible graphic novel.
+I love fairy tales; I wasn't expecting these
+    ones would be so gripping.
+The illustration is breathtaking and the storytelling keeps you at the edge of your seat.
+I felt happiness, sadness and anger, all in a short span of time.
 - title: Shoe Dog
   read: now
   cover: "/assets/books/shoe-dog.jpg"
   author: Phil Knight
   pages: 400
-  my-notes: |-
-    Incredibly well-written and captivating from the very first page.
-I would have never expected I’d be excited to read an auto-biography but it here we are.
+  my-notes: Incredibly well-written and captivating from the very first page.
+I would
+    have never expected I’d be excited to read an auto-biography but it here we are.
 - title: 12 Rules for Life
   read: now
   cover: "/uploads/12-rules-for-life.jpg"